 Anything that has a hold on us can be dangerous spiritually.
 We don’t want to be brought under the power of any.
 I think there is a Scripture about that.

-In other words we don’t want to be brought under the power of anything.
-We don’t want to have hold of us.
+In other words, we don’t want to be brought under the power of anything.
+We don’t want any earthly thing to have a hold of us.
 I don’t care if it is drug addictions, or cigarette addictions, if something has a hold of us, and we can’t let it go, even Internet addictions or computer addictions, or game addictions.

 Thankfully, I’ve never been addicted to cigarettes, but those I know who are, whenever they are upset, when they’re angry, when they can’t seem to manage things, they go light one up.
 I think Yahweh our Father is jealous of that.
 He is jealous.
 He wants to be the One that we turn to when we are having a rough way to go.